Haufe-Lexware/octane-gocd-plugin/README.md

 ### Test results
 In order to see test results of your pipelines in Octane.
 The plugin has to translate the test reports into Octane's data model.
 Therefor *xml-report-parsers* for *JUnit* and *NUnit* are integrated into this plugin.
 To allow the plugin to parse your xml-report-files, you have to declare them as artifacts of build.
-When a stage is finished the plugin will search all artifacts, and it will try to parse all xml files to see whether they are the result-file of JUnit or NUnit.
+Whenever a pipeline finishes the plugin will search all artifacts, and it will try to parse all xml files assuming they are the result-file of JUnit or NUnit.
 If successful the contained test results are transmitted to Octane.

 ### Triggering a pipeline to run